Obese patients stuck in Middlemore Hospital because there is nowhere suitable for discharge

 There were 36,000 morbidly obese people in its community - more than double the number of any other DHB.

-That made the area a special case and he was asking the government to help with funding to help prevent obesity, Gosche said.
+That made the area a special case and he was asking the Government to help with funding to help prevent obesity, Gosche said.

 "You've got to get your head above water.
-When you've got the demands of this hospital which is regularly at 100 percent capacity or more you've got to look out into the community and say 'how are we going to lessen that'," he said.
+When you've got the demands of this hospital which is regularly at 100 per cent capacity or more you've got to look out into the community and say 'how are we going to lessen that'," he said.

 Fitness motivator Dave Letele, who himself lost 100kg, runs his BBM fitness classes at a warehouse in Manukau and was inspiring others to do the same.